TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

 This design balances readability and rigor.
 Each phase is isolated in its own module so that changes to the lexer, parser, or checker do not disrupt the interpreter’s logic.
 At the same time, shared type definitions ensure consistency across the system.
-The resulting structure is both pedagogical and extensible, allowing the project to demonstrate core principles of programming language implementation while remaining a foundation for further experimentation, such as bytecode translation or garbage collection.
+The resulting structure is extensible, allowing the project to demonstrate core principles of programming language implementation while remaining a foundation for further experimentation, such as bytecode translation or garbage collection.

 ## Implementation